caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 How many total sequences will you be analyzing in the `core-metrics` command?
 :::

-I'm going to choose a values that is around the first quartile of the sample total frequencies.
+I'm going to choose values that is around the first quartile of the sample total frequencies.

 :::{describe-usage}
 core_metrics = use.action(